simonecarriero/git-bottle/README.md

 # git-bottle
+The `Co-authored-by` [commit trailer](https://git-scm.com/docs/git-interpret-trailers) is the de-facto standard to attribute a commit to multiple authors [^1] [^2] [^3] [^4], useful in particular when practicing pair/mob/ensemble programming.

-An interactive CLI tool that streamlines the usage of `Co-authored-by` and other [commit trailers](https://git-scm.com/docs/git-interpret-trailers)
+`git-bottle` is an interactive CLI tool to simplify the usage of `Co-authored-by` and other commit trailers.

 ## Usage
 ```
 git bottle
 ```

 <p align="center"><img src="/img/demo.gif?raw=true"/></p>

+## Design principles
+* zero-magic: it just runs `git commit -m <message>` where the message is built from your inputs
+* zero-friction: you can start using it now, no configuration or changes required in your repository

 ## Installation